 These fungi are heterotrophs that feed upon material produced by other living organisms.
 They are unusual because they can only be fed by living cells of their host.
 Even though the nutrients that they need (e.g. sugars, amino acids) might be supplied from non-living sources, these ‘obligate biotrophs’ cannot absorb nutrients except from the haustorium, the structure produced inside a living cell of its host.

 Pictured above is a juniper branch with dormant gall caused by a rust fungus.
-For a brief period in the spring it turns bright orange (see previous picture) and produces ‘horns’ from which spores are dispersed that infect its alternate host, which may be apple, crab apple, hawthorn or a number of other species.
+For a brief period in the spring it turns bright orange (also picture above) and produces ‘horns’ from which spores are dispersed that infect its alternate host, which may be apple, crab apple, hawthorn or a number of other species.
 The leaf on the right is a crab apple showing galls on the underside of the leaves.
 Often the top of the leaf shows orange spots.
 Spores produced by the galls infect juniper, completing the life cycle.

 Depending upon the rust species, the impact on the host can vary from negligible to devastating.
 Rust diseases are very significant to several crop species including wheat, corn, coffee and white pine, where they can have serious economic impact.
-In this area rust fungi are commonly seen on both hawthorn and its alternate host, juniper, and also on blackberries (this fungus is autoecious and has no alternate host).
+In the northeastern U.S. rust fungi are commonly seen on both hawthorn and its alternate host, juniper, and also on blackberries (this species is autoecious and has no alternate host).

 Some of the spores are produced in a sugary substance (nectar) that attracts insects who feed on the nectar and can transport the spores to other plants.